Insurance giving you grief?

 Here are some basic rules to always follow:

-• It’s your adjusters job to shrink what the company pays you.
-If they find evidence of fraud they have the right to pause payouts while they investigate and potentially cancel your policy altogether.
+It’s your adjusters job to shrink what the company pays you.
+If they find evidence of fraud it lands on you to defend yourself.
 Also….insurance fraud charges are no joke.
 Keep everything 100% above board.

-• Every time you speak to your adjuster, follow up with an email outlining what was said.
-If they say anything about payouts or dollar amounts or things they will or won’t do, ask for it in writing.
+Every time you speak to your adjuster, follow up with an email outlining what was said.
+If they say anything about payouts or dollar amounts or things they will or won’t do, send them an email recap immediately after the call.
+Keeping it all in one email thread can be helpful.
+(We recommend creating a dedicated email address for your recovery process.)

 1.